-The building is timber framed and clad in cedar shingles, under an asbestos slate roof.
-The later east end is built of matching materials and has a tall north elevation designed to accommodate the new Norris window, with a steep monopitch roof over.
+The building is timber framed and clad in cedar shingles, under an artificial slate roof.
+The later east end is built of matching materials and has a tall north elevation designed to accommodate the Norris window, with a steep monopitch roof over.
 There is a new porch at the entrance supported on oak posts, with a shingle roof.
 Timber framed windows throughout, with opaque glass.
 The interior consists of a single worship space.
 There is a stone pedestal font inside the main entrance.
 No other furnishings of note, apart from the Norris window in the sanctuary.
-This consists of 14 panels with crowns (reflecting the dedication) and symbolic flames.
+This consists of fourteen panels with crowns (reflecting the dedication) and symbolic flames.

 Architect: Marshman Warren Taylor, Truro (1974 extension)

 Conservation Area: No